 Josephine Pucci ’09 – A member of the Harvard Crimson women’s ice hockey program, Josephine made her Olympic debut for the United States at the 2014 Sochi Olympics.

-Phoebe Staenz ’13 – Represented Switzerland at the 2014 Sochi Games earning a bronze medal.
+Phoebe Staenz ’13 – Represented Switzerland at the 2014 Sochi Games earning a bronze medal, and played in the 2018 PyeongChang Olympics.
 Played for Swiss Under-18 team for three years.
-A Yale freshman, Phoebe was a postgraduate at Choate and Division 1 Player of the Year.
+As a Yale freshman, Phoebe was Division 1 Player of the Year.
 She was League MVP and led the 2013 team with 38 goals and 23 assists.
-The team was New England Finalists in 2013.
+The team was a New England Finalist in 2013.

 Jean Bernhard Buttner ’53 – Former Chairman, President, and CEO of Value Line, a company that provides investment research on stocks and mutual funds.
 Former Trustee.
 Rosemary Hall Alumnae Award 1995.